megacamelus/camel-upstream-info/camel-versions.md

 - Apache Camel 4.0.0-M1 was released on 2023-01-31.

 # Apache Camel 3

+The latest version of Apache Camel 3 is 3.22.1.

+Apache Camel 3 release dates were:

 - Apache Camel 3.22.1 was released on 2024-01-25.
 - Apache Camel 3.22.0 was released on 2023-12-19.